 My private practice is informed by doing research in PTSD and working with post-deployed combat veterans, especially in the fields of workplace, combat, and sexual trauma.
-Trained in EMDR, Trauma-Focused CBT, Imago Relationships Therapy and other modalities, my approach is client-focused and goal-oriented.
+Trained in EMDR, Trauma-Focused CBT, Imago Relationships Therapy, Discernment Counseling, and other modalities, my approach is client-focused and goal-oriented.
 I work with individuals and couples, and with families on building connections and issues surrounding estrangement of family members.

 In addition to practicing psychotherapy, I am the author of 30 books and write about relationships, families, parenting, trauma, and other subjects for websites, newspapers, magazines, books and other media.
 A contributor to academic publications on treating trauma and relationships, I currently serve as a consultant on parenting and families to First 5 LA and other organizations.
 I am licensed to practice in New York, California and Massachusetts.